 To really create a nice blend, I suggest going for a clean and airy look with the ceilings and adding some sleek wall sconces in a classy black or bronze finish.
 The contrast between the two will really make the hallway lighting pop and give it a unique touch!

-Transform Your Hallways with Cozy Shiplap Wall Paneling and Neutral Decor
+Cozy Shiplap Paneling with Neutral Decor

 Adding shiplap paneling can really bring out the charm in a modern rustic hallway.
 If you have a small space, I recommend vertical shiplap to make your walls appear longer.
 For larger areas, horizontal shiplap can create a peaceful cabin-like feel.
 Consider using soft colors like taupe, sand, or greige to complement your wood or stone floors.
 It’ll really tie the whole look together!